mikepjb/citadel/design.md

 - A swap partition is not needed, especially for systems with SSDs a swap file offers the same performance and a simpler partition table.

 - linux-lts is a better default and nice to have as a backup.
 I've had problems with docker/virtualbox/displaylink previously on the latest kernel at various points in time.

+## Notes on checks

+We could check for the set of mounted disks, with blkid (requires sudo), is there a TYPE="crypto_LUKS"?